DaedalusG/LifeBox/README.md

 The Game of life relies on a nested loops to iterate over each cell in the current grid (stored in DrawLifes state) and create a new grid according to the rules of GOL.
 The new grid is then saved to state and rendered as a new instance via the canvas API.
 This process is started and stopped by a system of useEffect hooks which are chained together by dependencies built into DrawLife and Controls state, this is mainly to overcome the trouble of having an initial instance of a canvas and grid in state.
 The canvas has built in event listeners on each cell, allowing users to create their own iterations of the grid.

 ## Controls
+The Controls component acts a a navbar.
+It incorperates the main functions a search function which queries the database by grid name searching for saved grids.
+When selected the grid is rendered and the DrawLife component enables a load button rather than the randomization button.
+Users also have access to the ability to save their current grid to the database.
+When a grid has been loaded users also have access to a comments modal associated with each grid.